 PI: (Research Grant - California Endowment)

-This research grant investigates climate resilience planning and challenges to the access of safe and affordable drinking water in rural disadvantaged communities in California, Texas, and Tennessee.
+This research grant investigates climate resilience planning and challenges to the access of safe and affordable drinking water in rural disadvantaged communities in California.
 The research focuses on how universal calls for a right to water are understood, negotiated, and experienced in the face of a changing climate.
 In particular, the research seeks to analyze how calls for such rights are articulated through local historical geographical contexts, governance, politics and social struggles.
 This analysis highlights the policy implementation challenges and the possibilities that exist within disadvantaged communities in rural regions.

 Climate Adaptation through Urban Greening & Cooling